cap-java/cds-feature-attachments/doc/Design.md

 all
 attachments which are not included in the request.

+#### Content for new Draft

+If a new draft is created the content of the attachment entity is not read from external sources in case it is stored external.
+To not call the delete method if the draft is activated with no changes in the attachment entity, because the content field is empty, not the content field itself is validated but the `contentId` field.

+To make this possible the fields needs to be filled also for storage of the content in the database.
+Because of this, also the default implementation of the handler of the `AttachmentService` will fill the `contentId` field.

 #### Delete

 For delete-events the does not call the `AttachmentService` directly but an outboxed version of the `AttachmentService`